Protests grip dozens of cities in response to George Floyd's death | Gephardt Daily

 Protesters took to the streets across the country Friday night, many beginning as peaceful demonstrations that later took a more violent turn.
 Several buildings were torched while businesses were vandalized and looted.

-Walz blamed groups unrelated to the Floyd cause, including anarchists, white supremacists and drug cartel participants, for inciting the riots.

-“The sheer number of rioters has made it impossible to make coherent arrests,” he said Saturday morning.
+“The sheer number of rioters has made it impossible to make coherent arrests,” he added Saturday morning.
 “The capacity to be able to do offensive action was greatly diminished.”

 Walz activated the National Guard earlier in the week, and 500 responded to Friday night’s protests.
 The Minnesota National Guard tweeted Saturday that it’s activating an additional 1,000 service members Saturday.